Climate model projections compared to observations in the Arctic

 Same data as above, but calculated for each season (January to March, April to June, July to September, and October to December) from 1950 to 2050.

-Mean October to December near-surface temperature trends from 1979 to 2022 for the ensemble mean of the CESM1 Large Ensemble (RCP8.5 scenario) (left) and ERA5 reanalysis (right).
+Mean October to December near-surface temperature trends from 1979 to 2024 for the ensemble mean of the CESM1 Large Ensemble (RCP8.5 scenario) (left) and ERA5 reanalysis (right).
 In other words, this is the climate change signal only in one climate model.
 In reality, internal variability will contribute to more spatial variability in temperature trends (as found in observations).
-Note the difference in scale compared to the annual mean trends.

 High Arctic mean temperature projections (poleward of 80°N Latitude):